-Now, if you grew up with me, you know how OBSESSED I was of this man’s music.
+Now, if you grew up with me, you know how OBSESSED I was by this man’s music.
 Thinking back on it, I was ridiculous.
-Growing up, I didn’t hear music with profanity and vulgar language because my mother is very into R&B and Gospel.
+Growing up, I didn’t hear music with profanity and vulgar language because my mother is very into Gospel.
 It wasn’t until I heard of T.I. that I began to listen to Hip Hop.
 I remember going to Newbury Comics when I was 12 or 13, and bought the King album–the explicit version.
 The language took away all of my innocence, and I remember my head started hurting when I heard too much of it.
-Once my mother and brother caught on to what I was playing on my CD player, my brother went to the record store, and got me every T.I. album, except I’m Serious, but they were edited versions.
+Once my mother and brother caught on to what I was playing on my CD player, my brother went to the record store and got me every T.I. album, except I’m Serious, but they were edited versions.
 That allowed me to listen to him and protect me from the explicit language at that age.
 At first, it was a regular celebrity crush that every young girl experience.
 For instance, I wanted to get a fitted hat and tip it sideways like he used to do, and I would mimic his gestures and mechanisms whenever his videos came on.
 Yes, it was that bad.

 However, over time my admiration grew much more than that.
 I remember printing out lyrics from his songs and practiced them like I was about to perform, and this is why I know word for word of most of his songs that span from 2003 to 2007.
 I realized later that I was curious of the issues and lifestyles that some Black men go through, since I wasn’t around my father.
-T.I. is such a story-teller that I was intrigued of his messages, but not all of them because let’s be real, he was violent sometimes.
-I’m not so much into his music as I used to be, but he’s forever a legend in my eyes.
+T.I. is such a storyteller that I was intrigued of his messages, but not all of them because let’s be real, he was violent sometimes.
+I’m not so much into his music as I used to be, but he’s a legend in my eyes.

-As for me and explicit language, I’m used to it now, but I always go to edited versions of hip hop music if it’s available.
+As for me and explicit language, I’m used to it now, but I always go to edited versions of hip-hop music if it’s available.

 5. Imagine Me – Kirk Franklin

-During my time as a church girl, I was a part of a liturgical dance team, which means that we act out the lyrics of gospel / worship music.
+During my time as a church girl, I was a part of a liturgical dance team, which means that we act out the lyrics of gospel/worship music.
 I believe I was about 15 years old when I learned the dance to this song.
 This might just be the only song out of my 2-3 years of dancing that I can remember most of it.
 This song also touches me on a personal level, and I tend to go back to it during the tough days.

 6. Love Is All That Matters – Diana Ross & Brandy

 Do you remember the movie that starred Brandy and Diana Ross, called Double Platinum?
 This was by far my favorite movie growing up.
-We had two Black queens singing their own real-life music, while playing mother and daughter, and the story-line was so good.
+We had two Black queens singing their own real-life music, while playing mother and daughter, and the storyline was so good.
 This song was by far my favorite, and I wish the original version had Brandy on it.

 7. He Still Loves Me – Beyonce and Walter Williams Sr (Of The O’Jays) (The Cast of The Fighting Temptations)